microdotsh/On-awakening.../README.md

 Woke up wanting more sleep.

 Immediately asked God, "Please direct my thinking.
-Let my thoughts be divorced from self-pity, dishonest or self-seeking motives, that I might have a contemplative mind."(p.86)
+Let my thoughts be divorced from self-pity, dishonest or self-seeking motives, that I might have a more contemplative mind."(p.86)

 "Show me the way of patience, tolerance, kindliness and love."(p.83)